oracle-livelabs/oracle-health/compliance-form-generation-with-OCI-GenAI/using-neural-and-hybrid-search/using-neural-and-hybrid-search.md

 * Access the Opensearch cluster dashboard from your laptop
 * Use Opensearch UI tools such as dashboards and Index Management tools
-* View clinical-trial indexes and indexed data
+* View clinical trial indexes and indexed data
 * Test Opensearch access from OCI Data science environment
 * Use Opensearch *dev tools* to create neural search models
 * Use ingestion pipelines to create vector embeddings